syntixi/website/docs/getting-started/installation.md

 ## Install Syntixi

-:::note
+:::info

-This tutorial doens't cover detail settings and therefore is only suitable for evaluation purpose.
+This tutorial doesn't cover detail settings and therefore is only suitable for evaluation purpose.
 If you're trying to set up for production environment, head over to **[Configuration](configuration.md)** before you continue.

 :::